p13i/channel.js/examples/chatter/README.md

 Navigate to `localhost:8000/chat/myRoom/` and have fun chatting!

-(When using Python 2.7, you may run into [this error](http://stackoverflow.com/questions/16259729/django-python-manage-py-runserver-gives-runtimeerror-maximum-recursion-depth-e))
+This example works with Python 2.7+.
+(When using a virtualenv with Python 2.7, you may run into [this error](http://stackoverflow.com/questions/16259729/django-python-manage-py-runserver-gives-runtimeerror-maximum-recursion-depth-e).)